Global mental health: Japan

+Mexico

+Approximately 6.4 million people in Mexico suffer with depression, with an estimated 2.1% of the population suffering with schizophrenia and a little more than 9% suffering with alcoholism.
+A strong factor contributing these mental health conditions likely the inequality present within the country, with many people constantly stressed about economic disparity.
+One article claimed suicide is one of the highest causes of death in people of 15–29 years of age.
+Between 2013 and 2021, the economic budget for mental health decreased by 9.6%, and a vast majority of services went to psychiatric hospitals, which takes mental health resources away from the wider community.

 United States

 According to the World Health Organization in 2004, depression is the leading cause of disability in the United States for individuals ages 15 to 44.
 Absence from work in the U.S. due to depression is estimated to be in excess of $31 billion per year.
 Depression frequently co-occurs with a variety of medical illnesses such as heart disease, cancer, and chronic pain and is associated with poorer health status and prognosis.
 Each year, roughly 30,000 Americans take their lives, while hundreds of thousands make suicide attempts (Centers for Disease Control and Prevention).
 In 2004, suicide was the 11th leading cause of death in the United States (Centers for Disease Control and Prevention), third among individuals ages 15–24.
-Despite the increasingly availability of effectual depression treatment, the level of unmet need for treatment remains high.
-By way of comparison, a study conducted in Australia during 2006 to 2007 reported that one-third (34.9%) of patients diagnosed with a mental health disorder had presented to medical health services for treatment.
+Despite the increasing availability of effectual depression treatment, the level of unmet need for treatment remains high.
+By way of comparison, a study conducted in Australia during 2006 to 2007 reported that one-third (34.9%) of patients diagnosed with a mental health disorder had been presented to medical health services for treatment.
 The US has a shortage of mental healthcare workers, contributing to the unmet need for treatment.
-By 2025, the US will need an additional 15,400 psychiatrists and 57,490 psychologists to meet the demand for treatment.
+By 2025, To address this gap, mental health clinics such as David Hoy & Associates are increasingly offering telehealth services, making mental health care more accessible to individuals, particularly in underserved or rural areas. the US will need an additional 15,400 psychiatrists and 57,490 psychologists to meet the demand for treatment.